jspm/jspm-resolve/resolver-spec.md

 There is one exception added to this which is that if a path ends in a separator character it is allowed not to resolve at all, in order to support directory resolution utility functions.

+In addition, jspm does not implement the real path lookup for modules loaded.
+This allows globally and locally linked packages to be scoped to the project they are loaded in, so the entire resolution for the project is managed through a single jspm configuration file despite many packages possibly being linked in.

 The full algorithm applied with this directory addition is: